Continuous Integration & Deployments

-In order to enforce testing, all files added to the project must be 100% covered by tests and (with exceptions of some legacy components) 100% test coverage is the guideline for all projects we work on.
-All of this is automatically enforced through some custom scripts within our CI system.
+In order to enforce testing, all files added to the project must be 100% covered by tests, and having 100% test coverage is the guideline for all projects we work on.
+All of this is automatically enforced through custom scripts within our CI system.

 Our deployments are always either fully or partially automated, that is, they are deployed either by a script or as part of a successful CI run.
 If they are deployed as part of a CI step, that means that after a successful test-run on

 staging they are automatically deployed to production or the staging environment respectively.